What is von Willebrand disease?

-Von Willebrand disease is a bleeding disorder caused by a deficiency of von Willebrand factor (VWF).
+Von Willebrand disease is a bleeding disorder.
+It’s caused by a deficiency of von Willebrand factor (VWF).
 This is a type of protein that helps your blood to clot.
 Von Willebrand is different from hemophilia, another type of bleeding disorder.

-There are three types of von Willebrand disease.
+Three main types of von Willebrand disease exist:

-Bleeding symptoms and their severity vary depending on the type of von Willebrand disease.
-The most common symptoms of all three types include:
+If you have von Willebrand disease, your symptoms will vary depending on which type of the disease you have.
+The most common symptoms that occur in all three types include:

 - excessive nose bleeds